hanpt04/hanpt04/README.md

 **.NET Developer Intern — FPT Software Academy**
 May 2025 – August 2025

 Worked on backend development with ASP.NET Core and PostgreSQL.
-Led a team of 5, designed database schemas and module workflows, and coordinated implementation under mentor supervision.
+Lead a team of 5, designed database schemas and module workflows, and coordinated implementation under mentor supervision.

 ## Education